chrispader/EyeMind/README.md

 #### Questions Import

-- The questions should be formatted in a csv file, with a structure similar to  [Examples/questions.csv](Examples/questionSet.csv) provided in the "Examples" folder
+- The questions should be formatted in a csv file, with a structure similar to  [Examples/video demonstration material/Experiment-workflow/questions.csv/](Examples/video%20demonstration%20material/Experiment-workflow/questions.csv)
 - The questions should have a unique id
-- The type can be "open-question" or "multiple-choice".
+- The type of each question can be "open-question" or "multiple-choice".
 If "multiple-choice", then the options should be provided in the following format: "<option 1>;<option 2>;<option 3>"
 - Each question should be mapped to a specific process using the attribute model-group

-####  Saving and Import of Experimental Worflows for Future Data Collection
+####  Saving and Importing of Experimental Worflows for Future Data Collection

-- After importing the models and the questions, you can press the start recording button, provide the eye-tracking recoding settings and then save the session (with models, questions and eye-tracking settings)
+- After importing the models and the questions, you can press the red recording button at the top of the main view, provide the eye-tracking recoding settings and then save the session (with models, questions and eye-tracking settings)
 - Afterwards, you can import this session and directly start the recording

 #### Data Recording